 At this point, Roma knew they would qualify for a first quarter-finals appearance for the first time since 2008, with the dismissal of Shakhtar’s Ivan Ordets in the 78th minute handing them a numerical advantage.

-“Roma have had the satisfaction this year, despite some difficult times, of getting into the quarter-finals of the UEFA Champions League and we need to be proud of this.
+“Roma has had the satisfaction this year, despite some difficult times, of getting into the quarter-finals of the UEFA Champions League and we need to be proud of this.
 And as for our fans – I had goosebumps. “(Now) I don’t care who we play (in the quarter-finals).
-We need to let this sink in.” he added.
+We need to let this sink in,” he added.

-Roma have done well under Di Francesco, after many thought they would struggle to replace Luciano Spaletti, who left Roma for Inter Milan.
+Roma has done well under Di Francesco, after many thought, they would struggle to replace Luciano Spaletti, who left Roma for Inter Milan.
 The young tactician has guided the capital club to third on the league table.